Jonesdl-2785/Neighborhood-Map-React/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - Google Maps API (or other Map api)
 - Third Party API [Foursquare](https://developer.foursquare.com/)

 ## How to Install
 Project can be cloned or downloaded from [Git Repository] (git@github.com:Jonesdl-2785/Neighborhood-Map-React.git) -- Create a directry for the project on your local machine.
 -- Change to your newly created directory.
 -- Run npm install
 -- Run npm start

+## To view in Browser

+Local:            http://localhost:3000/ shown in your terminal when compiled On Your Network:  http://123.456.7.89:3000/ shown in your terminal when compiled Note that the development build is not optimized.
+To create a production build, use `npm run build` - see #MISC.

 ## Resources
 - Tools <br>
 - Atom editor <br>